 1883(13th of Adar II, 5643): Fast of Esther

 1883: Seligman, MO, a town which had been named in honor of financier Joseph Seligman shortly after his death, suffered its second major fire of the year when “the stables of the Seligman and Eureka Springs Stage Coach Company burned down” today.

 1883: In New York City, Rudolph and Virginia (Kohlberg) Sampter gave birth to Jessie Ethel Sampter “poet, Zionist thinker and educator, social reformer, and pacifist” who “was a member of the inner circle of Henrietta Szold’s female friends in Palestine during the 1920s and 1930s.”
 (As reported by Baila R. Shargel)

 1887: Birthdate Chico [Leonard] Marx, one of the famous Marx Brothers.

 1890: The will of Solomon Adler was filed for probate today.

-1890: Harold Nathan is scheduled to deliver a lecture tonight on “The Use of a Library” at the downtown branch of the Young Men’s Hebrew Association.
+1890: Harold Nathan will deliver a lecture tonight on “The Use of a Library” at the downtown branch of the Young Men’s Hebrew Association.
 (The public libraries of the United States were “the poor man’s university, especially for the immigrant population that came to the United States at the turn of the century.)

 1890: Colonel Jacob E. Bloom, a New York attorney “is suing James M. Seymour and Francis J. Patton to establish an interest in Patten’s electrical inventions and to recover $200,000.
 (Bloom would serve as Superintendent of the Baron de Hirsch Industrial School)